TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 Now, taking a picture with everyone might be weird in some settings.
 Be careful.
 But do experiment and try finding something that works for your personality and your industry and then go with it.

 **Be humble**
 I pride myself on speaking Spanish well.
-While I haven’t stayed as fluent as I’d like, I’m still pretty good and like to practice as much as I can.
+While I haven’t stayed as fluent as I’d like, I’m still quite good and like to practice as much as I can.
 In some instances if I find the right person to talk to I can even “show off” by using idioms and expressions that most foreigners don’t know.

 So when I arrived at the conference I _really_ wanted to speak Spanish the entire time.
 Some conversations went really well, but others I struggled to effectively communicate.
-On top of that, nearly every digital licensing rep I spoke to was bilingual anyway.
+On top of that, lots of digital licensing reps I spoke to were bilingual anyway.

 About halfway through I bit the bullet.
 Any person who I absolutely needed to get to know I’d speak to in English.
 They understood me and Salem Software better, and I felt more confident.

 This was hard because I love speaking Spanish.
 I love impressing native speakers with all the slang that I know.
 But ultimately I had to eat some humble pie and stick to my mother tongue.
 If I hadn’t I wouldn’t have built the relationships necessary to achieve my goals.

+(That said, practically all of the Central and South American publishers I spoke to did not speak any English, so the Spanish thankfully still came in very handy.)

 **Break bread**
 The two people I had dinner with are the two I feel closest to after the conference.
 There’s something about eating together outside of a typical “work” environment that helps people loosen up.
 You don’t even have to drink (we didn’t).